bryango/cheznix/README.md

 - arch & AUR is perfect.
 - unfortunately, Real Life is messy.

 Multiple versions are sometimes a requirement, which pacman refuses to handle.
-Fortunately, we have nix, which is also perfect!
+Fortunately, we have nix!
 - read on for some quick tips
 - jump to [#intro](#nix-intro) for some basics